Find speakers of your target language on campus. Learn, share, practise, exchange and improve your language skills.

 The scheme is open to all registered Edge Hill students and members of staff.
 To join the scheme, follow the instructions below:

 - Search Edge Hill University Conversation Exchange Scheme group on Facebook.

 - Request to join the group where you will be asked to provide your student number or, for members of staff, your Edge Hill email address.

 - Once the Language Centre has checked that you are an Edge Hill student or member of staff, we will approve your request to join the group.

 - Once a member of the group, you should write a post introducing yourself to the rest of the group.

 - This should prompt compatible language partners to connect with you.
 They can do so by commenting on your post.
-You should also do the same by responding to other posts relevant to the language which you can offer.
+You should also do the same by responding to other relevant posts.

 Please do not try to join the group if you are not an Edge Hill student or member of staff.
 You must have a Facebook account to join this group.